 Free online dictionary of behavioral sciences-related terminology.

 Free search engine for PsychARTICLES and PsychBOOKS journal papers and book chapters published by the American Psychological Association and partner organizations, indexing a wide array of behavioral sciences.
 Select the Open Access checkbox to retrieve free material.
-Paywalled full text is available via Interlibrary Loan (IIRP faculty, students & staff only) or purchase.
+Paywalled full text is available via Interlibrary Loan (IIRP faculty, staff and current students only) or purchase.
 Additional databases and content are available for a fee.

 Child Welfare Information Gateway